kasem-sm/SlimeKT/README.md

 requirements, please import the [`/api`](/api) module into IntelliJ IDEA, build the project and click the Run icon beside `main` function in `Application.kt` file.

+## Test Case

 ## Contribution Guide and Contributors 👷‍♂️

 There are no special rules for contributing your expertise and making the open-source community more powerful.
 Just don't forget to file an issue or start a discussion so that I may not be surprised when you create a pull request.
-Running `spotlessApply` before creating a pull request would be _ cherry on the cake_.
+Running `spotlessApply` before creating a pull request would be _cherry on the cake_.

 * Special thanks to our contributors:
     - The first one gets featured here 😎